NEBRASKA

 (1862 - 1866), Omaha

-Headquarters of the Military District of Nebraska, which originally included the territorial capitol building (at 20th Street and Capitol Ave.) and the Herndon Hotel (at Ninth and Farnum Streets).
-Two overflow campsites called Camp Mitchell (1) and Camp McKean (1) (both 1863) were located on the then western edge of town.
-The post was replaced by Fort Omaha.
+Headquarters of the Military District of Nebraska, which originally included the territorial capitol building (at 20th Street and Capitol Ave.) and rented quarters at the Herndon Hotel (at Ninth and Farnum Streets).
+Two overflow campsites used by Iowa troops, named Camp Mitchell (1) and Camp McKean (1) (both 1863), were located on the then western edge of town.
+The post was formally replaced by Fort Omaha (Omaha Barracks).

-Nearby along North Omaha Creek was Camp at the Military Bridge (1864).
+Nearby along North Omaha Creek was Camp at the Military Bridge (1864), established after an Indian raid in the area.

 Fort Omaha